 Priority Evidence How?
 Over the next financial year Introduce a commercial income generation strategy Havant Borough Council's net service expenditure in 21/22 was £13.6million.
-34 The council currently have net income from investment properties of £1.790 million from an investment portfolio valued at £33,151 million.
-35 Introduce a pricing strategy for fees and charges Develop business cases for services identified for alternative models of delivery Actively managing the investment portfolio.
+The council currently have net income from investment properties of £1.790 million from an investment portfolio valued at £33,151 million.
+Introduce a pricing strategy for fees and charges Develop business cases for services identified for alternative models of delivery Actively managing the investment portfolio.
 Post-Covid strategy for the Havant Civic Plaza, consideration of options to maximise revenue from empty office space.
 Footfall figures to the Plaza office have reduced significantly over the pandemic from average daily reception figures of 92 pre-pandemic to 10 at present, a reduction of 89%.
 Use of office desks by staff has also fallen significantly to 17% and use of meeting rooms at Plaza to 25% of pre-pandemic levels.
 Develop plans in line with One Public Estate objectives to secure improved partnership orientated use of the Plaza accommodation.
-Links to town centre regeneration plans and emerging priorities for Civic Plaza campus and wider public estate. yer the next three year rs Work towards achieving the Defence and inspire others to do the same.
+Links to town centre regeneration plans and emerging priorities for Civic Plaza campus and wider public estate.
+Over the next three yea rs Work towards achieving the Defence Employer Recognition Scheme Gold Award The Defence Employer Recognition Scheme encourages employers to support defence and inspire others to do the same.
 The organisation currently holds Silver Award achieved in September 2021.
-Gold Award requires maintaining Silver in addition to: the employer must be an exemplar within their market sector, advocating Scheme Gold Award support to defence people issues to partner organisations, suppliers and customers with tangible positive results Review our major contracts The MTFS presents a challenging financial picture which will need to be addressed over the coming years, in particular around our large items of expenditure such as our major contracts.
+Gold Award requires maintaining Silver in addition to: the employer must be an exemplar within their market sector, advocating support to defence people issues to partner organisations, suppliers and customers with tangible positive results Review our major contracts The MTFS presents a challenging financial picture which will need to be addressed over the coming years, in particular around our large items of expenditure such as our major contracts.
 Put in place arrangements and plan for the review of our two major contracts with Norse and Capita.